Sleep Apnea Treatment with Dr. AlJanabi

 Once the problem has been diagnosed, Dr. AlJanabi will be able to work with your specialist to custom fit an oral device for your use.
 These devices are specifically designed to hold your mouth in a certain position and affect your airflow in such a way that the soft tissue causing the problem is forced to remain open.
-There are a wide range of these devices across all levels of sleep apnea severity, cost and design.
-Often if one form of oral device does not work effectively for you at first, Dr. AlJanabi will be able to offer you an alternative device.
+There is a wide range of these devices across all levels of sleep apnea severity, cost and design.
+Often if one form of an oral device does not work effectively for you at first, Dr. AlJanabi will be able to offer you an alternative device.

 Common Sleep Apnea Signs and Symptoms

 Although sleep apnea is caused by a variety of factors and is expressed uniquely in each patient, there are several telltale signs and symptoms of sleep apnea that may be observed at home.
 Dr. AlJanabi encourages his patients to watch for these possible indicators in their spouses, family members and friends, and encourage them to seek medical help as soon as possible.
 Detection of this condition early can help prevent many dangerous side effects of untreated sleep apnea, including traffic accidents, depression and numerous health conditions.

 Some sleep apnea indicators are more obvious than others, and it may often be easier to recognize sleep apnea when several of the indicators are present at once.
 These sleep apnea signs and symptoms include:

 Interrupted breathing while asleep, including periods of ten or more seconds in which there is no

 - Daytime drowsiness, contributing to inattention, distraction and depression

 - Persistent insomnia, or the inability to sleep at night